hashicorp/terraform-provider-aws/website/docs/r/s3_bucket_inventory.html.markdown

 * `key_id` - (Required) The ARN of the KMS customer master key (CMK) used to encrypt the inventory file.

+## Attributes Reference

+No additional attributes are exported.

 ## Import

 S3 bucket inventory configurations can be imported using `bucket:inventory`, e.g.